Right to reception

 - counselling and leisure activities

-- public transport tickets for travel to and from the legal assistance provider in connection with the asylum procedure
+- (public) transport to their lawyer and IND in connection with the asylum procedure

 - access to necessary medically care